second-ed/danom/README.md

 Readability counts, abstracting common operations helps reduce cognitive complexity when reading code.

 #### Comparison
-Take this imperative pipeline of operations, it iterates once over the :
+Take this imperative pipeline of operations, it iterates once over the data, skipping the value if it fails one of the filter checks:

 ```python
 >>> res = []